-Agency restructuring has been underway for the past four years as annual appropriations have been reduced.
+Agency restructuring has been underway for the past several years as annual appropriations have been reduced.
 Effectively, the Commission has cut staff in half through normal attrition and not backfilling the positions.
 It is expected that this staffing pattern will continue while being mindful that the agency must continue managing a portfolio of existing grants, as well as complete necessary due diligence for future investments.

 With the assistance of the US Office of Personnel Management the Commission, in the past year, has identified a new personnel model.
 Historically, the Commission hired staff to manage specific programs and these individuals then became subject matter experts in the field.
-With significant funding, this personnel staffing approach was appropriate.
-However, with significantly reduced funding the days of employing full-time subject matter experts is over.
+The reduced level of funding in recent years has made employing full-time subject matter experts unsustainable.
 Commission staff will become "generalists" who understand the nuances of how the Federal Government does business (i.e. Federal contracting, grant making, budgeting, travel, etc.).
 As needed, the Commission will hire subject matter experts for a short duration intermittent position, or will contract for these services.
 The subject matter experts will provide advice and guidance to Commission staff as needed and then the agency and the subject matter expert will part ways once their professional skills are no longer needed.